Alcaro/avian/README.md

 ## Protocol

-The avian chat log consists of a single text file. avian does not support multiple channels, usernames, or similar; it is the most primitive chat system possible.

 The avian protocol consists of 16 byte messages.

 A query consists of a 32 bit counter (Unix timestamp - avian is not designed for operation beyond 2038), 32 bits expected chat history size (avian does not support chat history bigger than four gigabytes), 4 bytes data to append (padded with 00s if nothing to send), and 32 bits of 00 00 00 00 as a checksum.
 If expected chat history size does not match actual, the data will not be appended.

-The counter+histsize value may not be reused, but as long as either is bigger than last time, the other may remain unchanged.
+The counter+histsize field may not be reused, but as long as either is bigger than last time, the other may remain unchanged.

 These 16 bytes will be encrypted with AES-128 in ECB mode, hex encoded using the alphabet abcdefghijklmnop, appended with the server name, and queried over DNS.